-These figures are unlike those in the 2006 and 2010 elections, but similar to 2014.
+Despite Ohio's reputation as a battleground state, these figures are unlike those in the 2006 and 2010 elections.

-For example, in 2006-the last time there was an open seat for governor-more than one-half (52 percent) of voters favored the Democrats taking control of state government compared to just one-third (32 percent) favoring the Republicans staying in control (16 percent had no opinion).
+For example, in 2006-the last time there was an open seat for governor-more than one-half (52 percent) of voters favored the Democrats taking control of state government compared to just one-third (32 percent) favoring the Republicans staying in control (the remaining 16 percent had no opinion).
 The 2006 findings reflected a scandal with the incumbent Republican administration that lead to a Democratic landslide.

-In 2010, almost one-half (49 percent) of Ohio voters favored Republicans taking control of state government compared to just two-fifths (41 percent) favoring the Democrats remaining in control (10 percent had no opinion).
-These figures reflect the weak economy resulting from the 2008 recession and controversy over the Affordable Care Act and produced a close Republican victory in Ohio's statewide elections.
+In 2010, almost one-half (49 percent) of Ohio voters favored Republicans taking control of state government compared to just two-fifths (41 percent) favoring the Democrats remaining in control (the remaining 10 percent had no opinion).
+These figures reflect the weak economy resulting from the 2008 recession and controversy over the Affordable Care Act and produced a close Republican victory.

-In 2014, views on partisan control were more like 2018, with 41 percent of voters favoring each party (18 percent had no opinion); however, a scandal with the Democratic nominee resulted in a Republican landslide in the gubernatorial race.
+In 2014, views on partisan control were more like 2018, with 41 percent of voters favoring each party (the remaining 18 percent had no opinion); however, a scandal with the Democratic gubernatorial nominee resulted in a Republican landslide.